Surf packing list

 All the essential items to pack for a surf trip

 Woohoo, your next surf trip is all booked.
 Now just the (last minute) packing to get done!
-To help you with some of the essential items, we compiled this surf trip packing list and link to all of our favorite products to make life easy.
-Don’t forget to have a peek at the Still Stoked discount page as many of our partner brands give us heaps of discount codes to pass on to you!
+To help you with the essential items, we compiled this surf packing list with links to all of our favorite products to make life easy.
+Don’t forget to have a peek at the Still Stoked discount page as many of our partner brands give us heaps of discount codes to pass on to you – especially for surf bikinis!

 Surfboards (at least 2!)

-Although surfboard choice this is a REALLY personal decision, here are some recommended shortboard options.
+Although surfboards are a REALLY personal decision, here are some recommended shortboard options.
 Apologies, I know nothing about longboards so can’t really recommend them!

 Misfit Shapes Beach Burn – this little baby is so fun.
 Ride as a thruster or as a performance twin.
-The round tail and rocket means she goes in small to 6ft surf.
+The round tail and rocker meass she goes fast in small to 6ft surf.
 I love my Misfit!

 Step up shortboard: